NotARobotII/Image-2-Dancing-Amongus/README.md

 - [ ] Make the still Image converters not generate so many temp files
 - [ ] Make the still Image converters not require background.png
 - [ ] Use the techniques used in the video converter in the image converter
+- [ ] Write in something other than batch